heroku/heroku-buildpack-nodejs/README.md

 ### Chain Node with multiple buildpacks

-Frequently, Node is paired with other platforms like Ruby or PHP through Heroku's Multi Buildpack.
-In order to use node in another environment, specify this buildpack first in your .buildpacks file.
 This buildpack automatically exports node, npm, and any node_modules binaries into the `$PATH` for easy use in subsequent buildpacks.

-## Roadmap

-The next features in the pipeline include:

-- Specifying io.js as your node engine
-- Providing proxy settings for your locked-down enterprise environment
-- Dynamically adjusting to different container sizes (especially regarding memory)

 ## Feedback